Natural transformation

 Let's illustrate natural transformations with a geometric example involving triangles, similar to how we explored functors.

-Now, there's a natural transformation η: Perim ⟹ RootArea that relates perimeter to √(area) systematically across all triangles.
+Now, there's a natural transformation η: Perim ⟹ RootArea that relates perimeter to √(area) systematically across all triangles in this restricted category.

 For any triangle T, define the component η_T to be "multiply by the constant" √(Area(T)) / Perimeter(T).

-This transformation has the naturality property: when you scale a triangle by factor k, it doesn't matter whether you:
+This transformation has the naturality property: when you apply a similarity of ratio k, it doesn't matter whether you:

 Let's verify this with a concrete example: